domRiddle/ASF/Configuration.md

 ---

 `CustomGamePlayedWhileFarming` - `string` type with default value of `null`.
 When ASF is farming, it can display itself as "Playing non-steam game: `CustomGamePlayedWhileFarming`" instead of currently farmed game.
-This can be useful if you would like to let your friends know that you're farming, yet you don't want to use `FarmOffline` feature.
+This can be useful if you would like to let your friends know that you're farming, yet you don't want to change default `OnlineStatus`.
 Please note that ASF cannot guarantee the actual display order of Steam network, therefore this is only a suggestion that may, or may not, display properly.
 Default value of `null` disables this feature.

 ---